-Balaam doesn’t seem to notice the unusual of the donkey’s speaking.
+Balaam doesn’t seem to notice the unusualness of the donkey’s speaking.
 He talks to her.
-It has been suggested that perhaps through his contacts with the demons he is used to talking animals.
+It has been suggested that perhaps through his contacts with the demons he is used to talking to animals.
 Perhaps his anger also makes him so excited that the strangeness of it doesn’t strike him.

 That the LORD let the donkey speak shows how exceptional this event with Balaam is.
-What is at stake indeed is much.
-It is about blessing or curse for the people of God and all related promises.
+What is at stake is much indeed.
+It is about blessing or cursing for the people of God and all related promises.
 God can use everything and give a voice to give a testimony of His omnipotence and thereby warn (Lk 19:4040But Jesus answered, “I tell you, if these become silent, the stones will cry out!”; Hab 2:1111“Surely the stone will cry out from the wall,

 And the rafter will answer it from the framework.